A YANG Data Model and RADIUS Extension for Policy-Based Network Access Control

 This document defines a YANG data model for policy-based network

-Moreover, this document defines a mechanism to ease the maintenance
+authentication, this document defines a mechanism to ease the

-of the mapping between a user group identifier and a set of IP/MAC
+maintenance of the mapping between a user group identifier and a set

-In addition, the document defines a Remote Authentication Dial-in
+control.
+Moreover, the document defines a Remote Authentication

-User Service (RADIUS) attribute that is used to communicate the user
+Dial-in User Service (RADIUS) attribute that is used to communicate

 information.